01-edu/public/subjects/java/checkpoints/config-protector/README.md

 ### Instructions

-Create a class `ConfigProtector` that provides a method to hide sensitive data in a configuration file using `Regex`.
-The method should replace sensitive values with asterisks.
-The configuration file will be provided as a `String`, and the keys for the sensitive data will be given in a `List`.
+Create a class named `ConfigProtector` that provides functionality to mask sensitive data in a configuration file using regular expressions (`Regex`).
+This class should expose a method that replaces sensitive values with asterisks.

-The config file format will always be as follows:
+The configuration file will be supplied as a `String`, while the sensitive keys will be provided as a `List`.

+The format of the configuration file will always follow this structure:

 ```
 username=admin